Internship and establishment of the official

 If the EHESP is unable to organize a new test, you will be assigned the grade corresponding to the average or median of the scores obtained by the other probationary officials.
 The scoring method chosen is set by ministerial decree.

-At the end of the training, the jury (or the competent body) examines whether your absences from the tests or evaluations that could not be replaced prevent the assessment of your aptitude, in particular on the basis of the number of your absences and your results in the tests or evaluations in which you participated.
+At the end of the training, the jury (or the competent authority) examines whether your absences from the tests or evaluations that could not be replaced prevent the assessment of your aptitude, in particular on the basis of the number of your absences and your results in the tests or evaluations in which you participated.

-If the jury (or the competent body) considers that your ability to perform the duties corresponding to your grade cannot be assessed, you are entitled to complete all or part of the training period at a later date.
+If the jury (or the competent authority) considers that your ability to perform the duties corresponding to your grade cannot be assessed, you are entitled to complete all or part of the training period at a later date.

 In case of pregnancy